[Walsh Brothers ]

-- Request in Library (Access Notes)
+- Digital copy available (Access Notes)

 The development of the Auckland War Memorial Museum online collection is an ongoing process; updates, new images and records are added weekly.
 In some cases, records have yet to be confirmed by Museum staff, and there could be mistakes or omissions in the information provided.